herdworks/hypertemplates-web/content/blog/introducing-hypertemplates/index.md

 HTML is the _second most popular programming language in the world_ according to the [Stack Overflow Developer Survey].
 The #1 language is JavaScript, which is ostensibly a scripting language for HTML.
 HTML has held the #2 position for as long as it has appeared on the survey, beginning in 2018.
-Although it's popularity has declined from 68% to 53% of all developers, _the rumors of HTML's death have been greatly exaggerated_.
+Although its popularity has declined from 68% to 53% of all developers, _the rumors of HTML's death have been greatly exaggerated_.
 In 2022 the survey added a "learning to code" category which revealed HTML as the #1 programming language[^1] in the segment at over 60% of new developers.

 The internet is one of the most ubiquitous technologies of our modern era, so it's no wonder that so many people want to learn how to write HTML.